USER MANUAL CZ-RTW1 PANASONIC

 Press ← to confirm your selection.

-(When the mode is accepted, below screen will be displayed.)
+(When the mode is accepted, the following screen will be displayed.)

 Request accepted!